JuliaGaussianProcesses/TemporalGPs.jl/README.md

 # Performance Optimisations

 There are a couple of ways that `TemporalGPs.jl` can represent things internally.
 In particular, it can use regular Julia `Vector` and `Matrix` objects, or the `StaticArrays.jl` package to optimise in certain cases.
 The default is the former.
-To employ the latter, just add an extra argument to the `ssm` function:
+To employ the latter, just add an extra argument to the `to_sde` function:
 ```julia
 f = to_sde(f_naive, TemporalGPs.StaticStorage())
 ```